pdamsten/fullscreen-galleria/readme.txt

 3. Showing map for photos that have gps coordinates

 == Changelog ==
+= 1.6.6 =
+* fixed = width/height option to photolist
+* retina display support in photolist
+* support for external links in photolist

 = 1.6.5 =
 * Hide info also in mobile devices